 Yes!
 One of the biggest myths is that Vote-By-Mail ballots are not counted unless a race is close.
 All mail ballots are verified and counted in every election.
 In fact, they are among the first results you see on Election Night.
-During the General Election in 2018, we had a record number of mail ballots returned: 14,649 mail ballots which was 27.5% of the total turnout during that election.
-Our most recent election was held on August 18, 2020.
-In this Primary Election, there were 16,493 mail ballots cast, which was 60.9% of the total turnout for that election and our new record number of mail ballots counted in an election.
+During the General Election in 2018, we had a record number of mail ballots returned: 14,649 (which was 27.5% of the total turnout) during that election.
+Many voters chose to vote by mail during the COVID pandemic.
+Over 31,000 mail ballots were verified and counted during the 2020 General Election.

 Mail ballots are opened during a public meeting of the Canvassing Board, where teams are used to separate envelopes and their contents to ensure a voter’s secrecy.
 Ballots are tabulated (counted) during the same meeting and all three members of the Canvassing Board (County Judge, County Commissioner and Supervisor of Elections) verify the totals.
 We meet to open and count mail ballots several times during an election cycle.

 Can anyone vote by mail?